JMU-CIME/CPR-Music-Backend/README.md

 1. copy (and update) nginx fe and be configs from dev for prod
 1. copy (and update) supervisor config from dev for prod see: `/etc/supervisorctl
 1. sudo supervisorctl reread

+## Media Files not working in deployed environment
+1. i needed to tell s3 bucket that it should make another directory public access